-phillips & hunt Jacksonville, Florida Curfew: What do I need to know?
+phillips, hunt, walker & hanna Jacksonville, Florida Curfew: What do I need to know?

 On May 31, 2020, moments before it was scheduled to start, the City of Jacksonville blasted out a text message and a television interruption indicating an immediate curfew.